Frequently Asked Questions

 The documentation section of the website talks about all the major concepts of Running Reality.

 What are the layers of security for launching an app?

-Layer 2: Operating System Your operating system has protections against installing malicious applications from the Internet.
-Running Reality is an application from the Internet and we are working to comply with the latest operating system protections so you know you can trust our code.
+Your operating system has protections against installing malicious applications from the Internet.
+Running Reality is an application from the Internet and we work to comply with the latest operating system protections so you know you can trust our code.
 The strictest right now is the Gatekeeper feature of Mac OS from Apple.
-We are working to gain full compliance with Gatekeeper but are still not there quite yet.

 How far along are you?

-No. We do not have a GeoJSON export feature.
-Given the complexity of our history engine, we are not sure how exactly to do this.
+No. Given the complexity of our history engine, we are not sure how exactly to do this.
 It is not a static map like a normal web map with all the data synchronized at the same time where you can, say, get all the polygons for 1700AD.

 If you can not find an answer here, please feel free to ask us for help.
 Send us an email if you would like us to get back to you with a response:Email the team